Open Nav

 Get Ready For Crazy FAAB

-In standard fantasy football leagues, free agency is important for filling gaps due to injuries or bye weeks.
-But the player pool rarely sees the introduction of top-tier talent after the draft – which is common every week in a Guillotine league.
+In traditional fantasy football leagues, free agency is important for filling gaps due to injuries or bye weeks.
+But the player pool rarely sees the introduction of top-tier talent after the draft.
+That's common every week in a Guillotine league.
 That means understanding when to be aggressive in your free agent bidding vs. when to wait for the following weeks.

 Avoid Players with Extra Risk Factors